-If the bride, groom, or either of their parents are active members at St. Francis of Assisi with six months of regular, identifiable contributions to our community, you may begin scheduling a wedding by completing our initial inquiry form, available online by clicking here.
+If the bride, groom, or either of their parents are active members at St. Francis of Assisi with six months of regular, identifiable contributions to our community, you may begin scheduling a wedding by completing our initial inquiry form, available online.
 We will review your submission and preference regarding a date and time for your wedding.
 We will then contact you to discuss a tentative date, and to set an appointment to take care of the required paperwork.
 Your date will remain tentative until the paperwork has been completed and approved.

 How does someone who is either not a St. Francis of Assisi parishioner or a parishioner who has not made identifiable contributions arrange to confirm a wedding date on the St. Francis of Assisi wedding calendar?

 As a non-parishioner, you may choose to have a priest or deacon from your home parish come to preside at the wedding.
 If you have not been a parishioner very long, you could also choose to have a priest who is a relative or a close friend preside.
-The Family Life Coordinator will work with you to find an agreeable date for your wedding and will assist you with the requisite paperwork.
+The Coordinator of Liturgy and Sacraments will work with you to find an agreeable date for your wedding and will assist you with the requisite paperwork.
 The chosen date will remain tentative until the visiting priest or deacon has requested and received permission for the marriage from the pastor at St. Francis of Assisi.